Business electricity prices

 ---|---|---|

-Important note: The information above is based upon the latest published wholesale electricity data but does not represent live electricity prices.
-Business electricity rates change daily and are location dependent.
-Use our business electricity prices comparison for your business today.
+Important note: The data below is based upon weekly published wholesale electricity data but does not represent live electricity prices.
+Business electricity rates change daily and are dependent on location.
+Request electricity prices for your business today.

 Source: The above data has been compiled using the following:

-The average business electricity rates in 2023.
-The table below shows the average one-year fixed business electricity rates offered in 2023 compared to those over the previous two years.
+The average business electricity prices in 2024.
+The table below shows the average one-year fixed business electricity rates offered in 2024 compared to those over the previous three years.

-Data source: The information above is based upon the latest published wholesale electricity data published on the ICE exchange and average non-commodity costs measured using AquaSwitch quoting data.
+Data source: The information above is based upon the latest published wholesale electricity rates published on the ICE exchange and average non-commodity costs measured using AquaSwitch quoting data.

-Here is a graph with current business electricity rates per kWh and how they’ve changed over the last eighteen months.
+Here is a graph with current commercial electricity rates per kWh and how they’ve changed over the last eighteen months.
 Our experts update this graph weekly based on the latest wholesale electricity prices.

 Source: Wholesale electricity rates on the National Grid published by the ICE exchange.